JiaoLab2021/EVG/README.md

 The default version of `PanGenie` installed by conda is `2.1.0`, but `EVG` requires version `3.0` or higher.
 If you choose `PanGenie` as your downstream tool, please remove the current `PanGenie` from your conda environment and manually install the latest version of `PanGenie`, then add it to your environment variables.

+**Note**

+The default version of `PanGenie` installed by conda is `2.1.0`, but `EVG` requires version `3.0` or higher.
+If you choose `PanGenie` as your downstream tool, please remove the current `PanGenie` from your conda environment and manually install the latest version of `PanGenie`, then add it to your environment variables.

 **Test**

 To verify that the software has been installed correctly, perform a test run using the following steps: